Stock market today: Wall Street drifts to a mixed close but still notches some records

-NEW YORK (AP) — Stocks drifted to a mixed close overall on Wall Street, but the S&P 500 and Nasdaq composite still managed to notch more record highs.
-A big gain in Apple helped push both indexes higher Tuesday.
-The S&P 500 added 0.3%, driven largely by gains in tech stocks, even though more stocks fell than rose within the index.
-The Nasdaq climbed 0.9%.
-The Dow Jones Industrial Average slipped 0.3%.
-The Federal Reserve announces its latest decision on interest rates on Wednesday and is widely expected to leave rates where they are.
-Apple jumped 7.3% after highlighting its push into artificial intelligence.
+NEW YORK (AP) — Stocks drifted to a mixed close overall on Wall Street Tuesday, but the S&P 500 and Nasdaq composite still managed to notch more record highs.

 The key events for the market this week come on Wednesday, when the U.S. releases its latest update on inflation at the consumer level and the Federal Reserve announces its latest update on interest rates.
 The U.S. will also release its latest update on prices at the wholesale level on Thursday.